-Tennessee Code Annotated section 17-4-101 charges the Judicial Nominating Commission with assisting the Governor and the People of Tennessee in finding and appointing the best qualified candidates for judicial offices in this State.
-Please consider the Commission's responsibility in answering the questions in this application questionnaire.
+The State of Tennessee Executive Order No. 41 hereby charges the Governor's Council for Judicial Appointments with assisting the Governor and the people of Tennessee in finding and appointing the best and most qualified candidates for judicial offices in this State.
+Please consider the Council's responsibility in answering the questions in this application questionnaire.
 For example, when a question asks you to "describe" certain things, please provide a description that contains relevant information about the subject of the question, and, especially, that contains detailed information that demonstrates that you are qualified for the judicial office you seek.
-In order to properly evaluate your application, the Commission needs information about the range of your experience, the depth and breadth of your legal knowledge, and your personal traits such as integrity, fairness, and work habits.
+In order to properly evaluate your application, the Council needs information about the range of your experience, the depth and breadth of your legal knowledge, and your personal traits such as integrity, fairness, and work habits.

-This document is available in word processing format from the Administrative Office of the Courts (telephone 800.448.7970 or 615.741.2687; website http://www.tncourts.gov).
-The Commission requests that applicants obtain the word processing form and respond directly on the form.
+This document is available in word processing format from the Administrative Office of the Courts (telephone 800.448.7970 or 615.741.2687; website www.tncourts.gov).
+The Council requests that applicants obtain the word processing form and respond directly on the form.
 Please respond in the box provided below each question.
-(The box will expand as you type in the word processing document.)
+(The box will expand as you type in the document.)
 Please read the separate instruction sheet prior to completing this document.
-Please submit the completed form to the Administrative Office of the Courts in paper format (with ink signature) and electronic format (either as an image or a word processing file and with electronic or scanned signature).
-Please submit fourteen (14) paper copies to the Administrative Office of the Courts.
-Please e-mail a digital copy to debra.hayes@tncourts.gov.
+Please submit original (unbound) completed application (with ink signature) and any attachments to the Administrative Office of the Courts.
+In addition, submit a digital copy with electronic or scanned signature via email to debra.hayes@tncourts.gov, or via another digital storage device such as flash drive or CD.